Nisarg236/traversable_area_from_pt_clouds/README.md

 ![image](https://github.com/Nisarg236/traversable_area_from_pt_clouds/assets/71684502/2f340a03-19e2-487a-8023-2458783511f4)

 <h3>This package is used to convert a point cloud into a 2D map, it runs in two steps, first it takes in the point cloud and then loads the poses.
-After this it iterates over the poses, removes points higher than the robot height and converts the point cloud to elevation map -> fills empty spaces and then calculates the traversibility map where each cell is assigned value by how much slope it makes to its neighboring cells.
+After this it iterates over the poses and loads the points that belong to that pose and removes points higher than the robot height.
+After that it converts the point cloud to an elevation map.
+Then it fills empty spaces and then calculates the traversibility map where each cell is assigned value by how much slope it makes to its neighboring cells.

 To run the code, edit the path to the input point cloud and also the poses, build it and then
 ```